Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 Some people have a handful of BPD symptoms, while others have many.
 Symptoms can range from manageable to very severe.
 Since BPD symptoms are similar to those of bipolar disorder, people sometimes confuse the two conditions.
 The most common signs of BPD include:

 - Frequent and intense mood swings: If you have BDP, you may experience sudden changes in how you feel about others, yourself, and the world around you.
 Irrational emotions — including uncontrollable anger, fear, anxiety, hatred, sadness, and love — change frequently and suddenly.
-You may be quick to lash out at others and have trouble calming down when you’re upset.
+You may quickly lash out at others and have trouble calming down when upset.

 - Fear of abandonment: It’s common for people with BPD to feel uncomfortable with being alone.
 They have an intense fear of being abandoned or rejected.
 They might track their loved ones’ whereabouts or stop them from leaving.
 Or they might push people away before getting too close to avoid rejection.